josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 #### White Vinegar and Salt

-I've experimented with 50% White Vinegar (the regular 3% stuff) and 50% rock salt.
+I've experimented with 50% White Vinegar (the regular 5% stuff) and 50% rock salt dissolved in water.
 Seems to kill growth of that stem, but not entire plant.

 ### 9. Removal